Home › Guides › Good CIBIL score for a loan

 How to check it — for free

-You're entitled to one free credit report a year from each of India's four bureaus (CIBIL, Experian, Equifax, CRIF High Mark).
+You're entitled to one free credit report a year from each of India's four bureaus (CIBIL, Experian, Equifax, CRIF High Mark) — an entitlement set out in RBI's directions to credit information companies.
 Many banks and apps also show your score free.
 Checking your own score is a "soft" enquiry and never lowers it.

 How to improve it before applying